AI Phone for Seniors: A Practical Android Voice Guide

 For families, this creates a repeated support loop: the parent wants to call someone, read a message, check a reminder, or find a setting, and the child has to explain the same steps again.
 A senior-friendly phone setup should reduce those repeated steps instead of adding another complicated dashboard.

-Before adding any AI assistant, set up the phone so the basics are safe and readable.
+Before adding any AI agent, set up the phone so the basics are safe and readable.
 This makes voice workflows more reliable and gives the senior a fallback if speech input is not convenient.

 The most useful senior phone workflows are not flashy.
 They are repeated tasks that reduce anxiety and make the phone feel dependable.